 For the baseline post-real-time IMERG package, we follow the TMPA approach for infusing monthly gauge information into the fine-scale precipitation estimates (Huffman et al. 2007).
 All of the full-resolution half-hour multi-satellite estimates in a month are summed to create a monthly multi-satellite-only field.
 This field is combined with the monthly GPCC precipitation gauge analysis (over land) in a three-step process.
 First, the gauge analysis is adjusted for undercatch by multiplying the monthly precipitation values by the corresponding month's gridbox climatological adjustment ratios from Legates and Willmott (1990).
-Second, the multi-satellite estimate is adjusted to the large-scale mean of the gauges, and finally, the adjusted multi-satellite and gauge fields are combined using weighting by inverse estimated error variance.
+Second, the multisatellite estimate is adjusted to the large-scale mean of the gauges, and finally, the adjusted multi-satellite and gauge fields are combined using weighting by inverse estimated error variance.
 This monthly satellite-gauge combination is a product in its own right (see Table 3).
-In addition, the field of ratios between the original monthly multi-satellite and monthly satellite-gauge fields is computed, then each field of multi-satellite precipitation estimates in the month is multiplied by the ratio field to create the "calibrated" half-hourly IMERG estimates.
-In Version 03 we found that the 1° GPCC data grid caused unphysical blockiness along coasts, so in

-Version 04 we trim the gauge contribution to the coast.
+In addition, the field of ratios between the original monthly multi-satellite and monthly satellitegauge fields is computed, then each field of multi-satellite precipitation estimates in the month is multiplied by the ratio field to create the "calibrated" half-hourly IMERG estimates.
+In Version 03 we found that the 1° GPCC data grid caused unphysical blockiness along coasts, so starting in Version 04 we trimmed the gauge contribution to the coast.
 Furthermore, the GPCC data volume adjustment caused blockiness over land, so it was removed.
 The net effect is to "spread" the gauge analysis precipitation values for a particular grid box to the surrounding grid boxes.
-It is a subject of study how much the resulting smoothing affects the precipitation.
+To date, the resulting smoothing has not been considered a significant problem.
+Note that the zone outside the 60°N-S latitude band that contains geo-IR data is only populated with gauge data and GPROF estimates in areas without snowy/icy surfaces, so the data coverage is not complete.